You need to make an appointment with the register office to register your baby.

 - The mother and the father, together, if they are not married to each other at the time of the birth

-- The mother or the father, attending alone, if they were not married at the time of birth, bringing with them a statutory declaration signed by the other parent.
+- The mother or the father, attending alone, if they were not married at the time of birth, bringing with them a statutory declaration signed by the other parent (a prescribed form which can be obtained from the Registrars).
 (For further advice please call us on 0300 123 4045.)

 - The mother, if she's not married to the father, may register alone leaving out the details of the father